 Indoor Cycling Workouts for Beginners

-TrainerRoad has over 2,000 different workouts that range from recovery rides to race simulations.
+TrainerRoad has over 3,000 indoor cycling workouts ranging from recovery rides to race simulations and everything in between.
 Most workouts feature coaching tips and workout instructions to help improve your pedaling, efficiency, and mindset.
-Here are three indoor cycling workouts we recommend for beginners.
+Each indoor cycling workout targets a specific fitness adaptation and a generally organized by power zone.

 This short, four-minute workout is an introduction to riding on a smart trainer.
-If you’re new to erg mode and training indoors, start here.
+If you’re new to erg mode and indoor training, this is a good start.

 Benefits of Indoor Cycling